What is an anchor?

 Anchors can issue their own assets on the Stellar network, or they can honor assets that already exist.
 To learn about issuing assets, check out the Issue Assets section.

 This documentation will instruct you on how to become an anchor.
-To understand how to integrate anchor services into your blockchain-based application, check out the Build Apps section.
+To understand how to integrate anchor services into your blockchain-based application, check out the Build Apps section and [Connect to Anchors section][/docs/category].
 If you’re looking specifically for MoneyGram Access, see the Integrate with MoneyGram Access tutorial.

 Stellar Ecosystem Proposals (SEPs) and interoperability